FAQsFrequently Asked Questions - Immanuel Lutheran School

 Approximately 60% of our K8 students are members of Immanuel Lutheran Church and about 40% are members of other various Christian denominations.
 A very small percentage are families are unchurched or of a non-Christian religion.

 Who can I talk to about how my faith or religion in comparison to Lutheran faith?

 Any specific questions regarding doctrine or comparisons of Christian denominations can be made to any of our pastors.

 I would like to learn more about becoming a ember at Immanuel.
 What do I do?

 How often are teachers given performance reviews and feedback?

 Teacher performance review is done annually.
 Informal review is done throughout the school year between the principal and the teachers.

 Do the teachers and principal truly function as a team?

 Yes.
-Our Christian teaching staff and principal are truly dedicated, professional, and caring people who believe in the total well-being of your child.
-The principal and teachers meet for monthly staff meetings.
-Also, the entire Immanuel staff meets monthly for a staff meeting led by our lead pastor.
+Our Christian teaching staff, assistant principal, and principal are truly dedicated, professional, and caring people who believe in the total well-being of your child.
+The school administration and teachers meet for monthly staff meetings.

 Do Immanuel teachers have current teaching certificates?